Security policy and sandboxing

-A seccomp filter is generated for each command in a snap to run under, enabling whitelist syscall filtering, which can then be extended through declared interfaces expressed in the metadata as
+A seccomp filter is generated for each command in a snap to run under, enabling allowlist syscall filtering, which can then be extended through declared interfaces expressed in the metadata as

 Processes with seccomp policy violations will be denied access to the system call with errno set to

 See Seccomp violations for help tracking Seccomp problems.

 udev rules are generated for each command to tag devices so they may be added/removed to the command’s device cgroup.
 By default, however, no devices are tagged and the device cgroup is not used, with AppArmor used to mediate access.

 As determined by snapd, a device cgroup may be used in addition to AppArmor when a dependent interface is declared, as expressed through